MEET ETHA, THE iSHARES ETHEREUM TRUST ETF

 Ethereum’s native token, ether, is used to pay a transaction fee for activity on the platform.

-Bitcoin is the world’s largest cryptocurrency3 and the first form of internet-native money to gain broad global adoption.
+Bitcoin is the world’s largest cryptocurrency3 and the first digital asset to gain broad global adoption.
 Bitcoin enables value to be transferred between parties without requiring a trusted intermediary.
 It’s a decentralized asset with a finite supply that’s commonly seen as an alternative monetary instrument untethered from government-issued currencies.

-Ethereum is the second-largest cryptocurrency by market cap1 and a flexible technology platform supporting applications or programs that can run without a centralized intermediary.
-This includes payments, but also a wide array of other applications, like decentralized financial services and tokenized assets.
+Ether is the second-largest cryptocurrency by market cap1 and a flexible technology platform supporting applications or programs that can run without a centralized intermediary.
+This includes payments, but also a wide array of other applications, like decentralized financial services and tokenized (the issuance of financial assets on a blockchain) assets.
 Think of it as an open-source app store that anyone can build on.

 The investment characteristics of bitcoin and ether are considerably different, including their drivers of return and risk.
 Ethereum is less mature than bitcoin, and investors should understand the additional risks associated with it, including competition, regulatory, and technology risk.